 Center History

-IPRCE (formally known as Emory Center for Injury Control [ECIC]), was established in 1993 by Drs.
+IPRCE (formerly known as Emory Center for Injury Control [ECIC]), was established in 1993 by Drs.
 Arthur L. Kellermann, Philip Graitcer, Ricardo Martinez, and Ms. Lisa Simmons with a mission to reduce injury-related morbidity and mortality.

 Under the auspices of Emory School of Medicine and the Emory Rollins School of Public Health, the center began to address the most pressing issues of unintentional and intentional injury by bringing together the leading professionals in specialized areas of injury prevention.
 As a result, the professional diversity allowed the center to take on and sustain a multidisciplinary and collaborative approach to reducing the impact of injury and violence.